orcephrye/FuturePathAPI/README.md

 ### Currently Under Development!!!

-At the moment this tool really only used to emulate rolling dice.
+At the moment this tool is really only used to emulate rolling dice.
 It is being used with the [Mobile Dice Roller App](https://github.com/orcephrye/mobileDiceRoller).
 However, sense it is a RESTful API it technically could be used for any purpose that requires random dice rolls between d2 and d100.
 It is arguably the most well-rounded and feature rich free dice rolling app available.
 It features adding modifiers, multiple dice simultaneously, and options like "dropLowest" or 'reRollTotal' and so on.